andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

   *  The second impact is of addition, which can be seen using the Standard Addition Algorithm (see above), and here the same patterns again apply

 ## Long-Division Algorithm
-From (wikipedia)[https://en.wikipedia.org/wiki/Elementary_arithmetic#Division]: "In mathematics, especially in elementary arithmetic, division is an arithmetic operation which is the inverse of multiplcation."
+From [wikipedia](https://en.wikipedia.org/wiki/Elementary_arithmetic#Division): "In mathematics, especially in elementary arithmetic, division is an arithmetic operation which is the inverse of multiplcation."

-There is a well-estabilshed algorithm for handling division in the positional number systems called "long division".
+There is yet again a well-estabilshed algorithm for handling division in the positional number systems called "long division".
 It is explained well in the wikipedia page linked above.

 ### Long-Division Patterns and Cyclic Numbers
-TBC
+Gelfand stops at one point to point out the existence of so-called "cyclic numbers".
+There is a [whole load of detail](https://en.wikipedia.org/wiki/Cyclic_number) on this which he doesn't go into, and there is no need to know any more about them than notice their existence and the circumstances under which they arise.
+What is important here (I now realise on second reading) is that my previously mentioned "pattern-awareness" can help you notice a lot of things.
+I'm going to go into this a little more in the next section.
+One thing I want to note here however is that, as a visual thinker, I was happy to see just how much physically "seeing" patterns on the page in front of you was a valuable skill.

 ## Tricks Arising
 I've alluded to "tricks" that I learned as I went.
 It seems to me that these are going to become more and more key as I progress through my maths journey.
 The ones I have so far are:

 * _Many patterns you can spot visually_ - take time to lay out your problem in a way which is clear.
 Areas which are not symmetrical after you have done this may be worthy of attention
-* Have lots of space around your problems as you work - this feels (to me at least) as if it creates a corresponding mental (working memory?) space
+* _Have lots of space around your problems as you work_ - this feels (to me at least) as if it creates a corresponding mental (working memory?) space.
+It also helps when trying to spot viaual elements
 * _Eliminate the impossible_ - what can't happen?
 This shrinks the problem space, and gives you less to think about, allowing you to focus
 * _Break the problem into smaller, more manageable pieces_ - then work back up to the complete solution - again, simplify
 * _Start from zero, and then work up, one step at a time_ - self-explanatory really